What area measures

 Perimeter is a different measurement — the distance around the edge.
 Area is inside, perimeter is around.
 A square with side 10 has area 100 and perimeter 40; they're never the same number except at side length 4 (area 16, perimeter 16), which is a fun coincidence, not a theorem.

 Different shapes use different formulas because the efficient way to cover space depends on the shape.
-A circle uses π; rectangles use straight multiplication; triangles halve the product.
+A circle uses π; rectangles use straight multiplication; triangles halve the product; rings subtract one disc from another.

 Area fills the inside in square units.
-Different shapes use different formulas that reflect how efficiently they use space.
+Different shapes use different formulas that reflect how each one packs space.

 The full formula reference